Prague – At the Very Center of Europe

 The Charles Bridge replaced the Judith Bridge destroyed in the flood just prior to the reign of Charles IV.
 It was erected to connect the east bank districts to the Malá Strana and castle area.
 Today it is best known for its gothic towers and the procession of endless statues that greet visitors to its deck.

-One of the most intresting parts of Old Prague is the Jewish Ghetto, unfortunatly now emptied of Jews.
-It is located north of the prague bridge and features wwide avenues with the occasional building dating from the medeival period.
+One of the most interesting parts of Old Prague is the Jewish Ghetto, unfortunately now emptied of Jews.
+It is located north of the Prague bridge and features wide avenues with the occasional building dating from the medieval period.

 Among the most iconic structures are the Old-New Synagogue dating from 1270, Spanish Synagogue and the Prague Klausen Synagogue